-The small European state of Monaco is a popular destination for Canadians, and many Canadian citizens come to Monaco to visit, work, or stay each year.
-Beginning in 2021, Canadians traveling to Monaco for the purposes of tourism will need to acquire an ETIAS for Monaco in order to enter the territory of Monaco.
+The small European state of Monaco is a popular destination for Canadians, and many Canadian citizens go to Monaco to visit, work, or stay each year.
+Beginning in 2022, Canadians travelling to Monaco for the purposes of tourism or business will need to acquire an ETIAS for Monaco in order to enter the territory.

 To apply for ETIAS to visit Monaco, Canadian citizens must complete and submit an online form, providing such personal information as their name, address, and date of birth, their travel plans for their time in Monaco, their passport number, and any pertinent details regarding their health status or criminal history.